Calling and Career: Shaping Public Policy to Improve Population Health and Advance Equity

 Master’s Student in Health Management and Policy, Kimberly A. Purvis Scholarship

-November 16, 2018, Health Management and Policy, MPH, Students, Advocacy, Child Health, Guns, Health Care Policy, Policy, Practice
+November 16, 2018, Health Management and Policy, MPH, Students, Advocacy, Child Health, Graduation 2019, Guns, Health Care Policy, Policy, Practice

 Since I was young, I have felt a calling to make a difference in the lives of others.
 To me, a career in public health is just that—advancing well-being for everyone.
 I didn't always know it was possible to find a dream career like this, one that would allow me to shape policy to improve population health and advance equity.

 I first began to understand public health through my work with the California Department of Health Care Services, California's Medicaid administrator.
 I worked in several capacities and with each new role learned more about serving vulnerable populations.
 My mentor there challenged me to explore opportunities in Washington, DC, and I was able to secure an internship with Senator Dianne Feinstein working on the Affordable Care Act and other health policy issues.
 The experience was magnetic, drawing me into the world of public policy.

 Policy work is not easy, especially when you take up a topic like preventing firearm-related injuries and suicides.